AP sources: Irving decides to exercise $37M option with Nets

 The seven-time All-Star averaged 27.4 points and 5.8 assists this past season for the Nets, with whom he has spent the last three seasons.
 He's about to enter the final season in a four-year, $137 million deal with Brooklyn.

 Irving had until Wednesday to inform the Nets of his opt-in decision.
-It closes one element of the ongoing saga regarding Irving’s future, which has been one of the biggest storylines as the league prepares for the start of free agency later this week.
+It closes one element of the ongoing saga regarding Irving’s future, which has been one of the biggest storylines as the league prepares for the start of free agency on Thursday.

+However, it may not be over.
+Irving could still have his contract extended before free agency begins.
+Also, the Nets could still trade him — and in fact, teams might be more interested in a deal now that Irving is on an expiring contract.

+But Marks later made clear that discussions about Irving's future would have to involve discussions about being more available to the team, and they could not come to an agreement on a long-term extension that could have paid Irving an additional $185 million over four years.

+Irving also took a leave of absence from the team during the 2020-21 season, though the Nets looked on track to reach the NBA Finals before Irving sprained his ankle in Game 4 of the East semifinals against the Milwaukee Bucks, who rallied to win the series in seven games.

-The Nets entered this past season thinking they would have a core of Irving, Kevin Durant and James Harden.
-It didn’t work out anywhere near as planned; Irving wasn’t with the team for the majority of the season, Harden ended up getting traded to Philadelphia, the Nets needed to survive the play-in tournament just to make the playoffs and wound up getting swept in the first round by eventual Eastern Conference champion Boston.
+The Nets returned this past season thinking title with their core of Irving, Durant and James Harden.
+It didn’t work out anywhere near as planned.
+Irving wasn’t with the team for the majority of the season, Harden ended up getting traded to Philadelphia, the Nets needed to survive the play-in tournament just to make the playoffs, and Brooklyn wound up getting swept in the first round by the eventual Eastern Conference champions.

-Back in March, Irving was asked if he was planning to return to Brooklyn for next season.
-He gave no indication otherwise.

-“I love it here,” Irving said at the time.
-“Once that summertime hits, I know that we’ll have some conversations.
-But there’s no way I can leave my man 7 anywhere.”
+Durant and Irving are close friends who came to the Nets together in July 2019.
+Durant signed his own extension last summer, but had Irving not remained with the franchise next season, it certainly could have led to Durant pondering his own future in Brooklyn.

 But with Irving presumably back, and with Ben Simmons — who didn’t play at all this season and was acquired by the Nets in the Harden trade — set to team up alongside Irving and Durant this coming season, Brooklyn could quickly return to contender status.